tock/tock/doc/syscalls/00001_console.md

     **Description**: Subscribe to read transaction completion event.
 The callback will be called whenever a read transaction completes.

-    **Callback signature**: The callback receives a single argument, the number of bytes read in the transaction.
-The value of the remaining arguments is undefined.
+    **Callback signature**: The callback receives two arguments, the status code and the number of bytes read in the transaction.
+The value of the remaining argument is undefined.

     **Returns**: Ok(()) if the subscribe was successful or NOMEM if the driver failed to allocate memory for the transaction.